kcummings/kgrep/README.md

         ScanToken =  a regex string that when found in input will print one match per line

 A SearchToken string is a regex used to scan and print matching tokens each on a new line.
+Leading and trailing spaces are removed from before, after and anchor fields.
+If you want to include a leading or trailing space in those fields use '\s', e.g. " \sA ~ B ".

 Example:

     echo "hello dolly bob"|kgrep "[ld]o"
    will print (writes matching strings on seperate lines)